The Traffic in Women: Notes on the Political Economy of Sex: Summary

 In her conclusion, Rubin argues for a feminist analysis of the problem of the sex/gender system.
-She argues that it is only by seeing the system in total—in its symbolic, cultural, and economic implications—can we ask the appropriate questions of it: "there are other questions to ask of a marriage system than whether or not it exchanges women."
+She argues that it is only by seeing the system in total — in its symbolic, cultural, and economic implications — that we can we ask appropriate questions of it: "there are other questions to ask of a marriage system than whether or not it exchanges women."
 Rubin calls for new research on the sex/gender system in different contexts, arguing that scholars should ask for what purpose this exchange transpires in different societies.

-Reception and Criticism
+Reception and criticism

 Rubin has continued to work on the ideas raised in the article throughout her scholarly career.
 Her 1982 article, "Thinking Sex: Notes for a Radical Theory of the Politics of Sexuality" was considered by Rubin herself to be a "corrective" to some of her arguments in "The Traffic in Women."
 Rubin also revisited the article directly in Deviations: a Gayle Rubin Reader in 2020, explaining the significance of the terms "traffic" and "trafficking" that were used in the article's original title.
 In addition, most of Rubin's other scholarly work continues to be concerned with the themes of sexuality and gender.

 In a talk at a conference on sexuality in 2011, scholar Susan Stryker noted the continuing influence of the piece nearly 40 years since its publication.
 She also remarked upon how Rubin's work and successful career which "skirted the margins of academe before ultimately finding a place within it" was inspiring to her own career in academia, a career that was made difficult by the oppression faced since she came out as a transgender woman in 1991.

 Notably, Judith Butler has cited the work as key for their own studies on gender and sex.
 In a 2012 interview between the two, Butler observed that many think of Rubin as an agenda setter for "the methodology for lesbian and gay studies" as well as feminist theory.

 Outside of anthropology, the article has also been critically engaged by philosophers, labor scholars, and others broadly interested in feminist ideas.
-Most of the criticisms surrounding the article came later after it publishing, the result of scholars questioning the psycho-analysis that Rubin used.
-Cultural critic Laura Kipnis wrote a response to the article in 2006, wherein she questioned whether the psycho-analysis employed by Rubin did not lead to an overly deterministic assessment of women's lives.
-Joan Wallach Scott, meanwhile, in "Gender, a Useful Category of Historical Analysis," questioned whether Rubin's psycho-analysis could effectively help the historian to interpret historical actors.
-Scott stressed that historical actors do not "always or literally fulfill the terms of their society's prescriptions or of our analytic categories."
+Most of the criticisms surrounding the article came some years after its publication, the result of scholars questioning the psychoanalysis that Rubin used.
+Cultural critic Laura Kipnis wrote a response to the article in 2006, wherein she questioned whether the psychoanalysis employed by Rubin did not lead to an overly deterministic assessment of women's lives.
+Joan Wallach Scott, meanwhile, in "Gender, a Useful Category of Historical Analysis," questioned whether Rubin's psychoanalysis could effectively help the historian to interpret historical actors.
+Historical actors do not "always or literally fulfill the terms [either] of their society's prescriptions, or of our analytic categories."
 The historian should therefore be cautious when using psycho-analysis and recognize that subjects may live their lives on terms other than those given by historians and their own cultures.